 OT:4744 miqra’ (mik-raw’); from OT:7121; something called out, i.e. a public meeting (the act, the persons, or the place); also a rehearsal.

-Shaul also tells us that the festivals are rehearsals for future events.
-In Colossians 2:16-17, Shaul tells us the Sabbath, festivals, and new moon days are all a “shadow of things to come.”
+Shaul also tells us that the feasts are rehearsals for future events.
+In Colossians 2:16-17, Shaul tells us the Sabbath, feasts, and new moon days are all a “shadow of things to come.”
 However, the King James Version (KJV) supplies two words in italics (days and is) which invert the true meaning of this passage.

 Because of these two added words (days and is), the KJV leads us to believe no one (not even the body of Messiah) can tell us what to eat, what to drink, or what days of worship to keep, because such things are supposedly no longer important.
 Yet once we realize that the supplied words days and is are not in the source texts, we should take them back out.
 Here is the same passage from the KJV with the supplied words days and is removed.